 7. Time Requirements to Care for a Snail

 Snails will need fresh produce daily and an occasional change of their substrate.
 Aside from that, snails can be left to their own devices.
-They do not require attention or handling so there is no need to make sure they receive a certain amount of exercise each day.
+They do not require attention or handling, so there is no need to make sure they receive a certain amount of exercise each day.
 The largest amount of time will be dedicated to purchasing and washing your snail's fresh fruits and vegetables.
+But you will probably enjoy spending at least a few minutes each day observing your pets.

 8. Snail Life Span

-Snail life spans can vary, but in captivity it is possible for your snail to live to be a teenager.
-Two to five years is typical for most wild snails but some larger species could possibly live up to fifteen years.
+Snail life spans can vary, but in captivity it is possible for your snail to live to be a teenager, although most brown garden snails live for just a few years.
 Keep in mind though, if you find a garden snail and decide to care for it as a pet, there is no way to know how old it is.

 9. Legal Concerns with Snails

-Some species of snails, such as the giant African land snail, are actually illegal to own due to concerns with invasiveness and being pests to crops.
-Check with your state laws before purchasing a pet snail or simply opt to care for one you find outside.
+Some species of snails, such as the giant African land snail, are actually illegal to own in the United States due to concerns with invasiveness and crop damage.
+Check with your state laws before purchasing a pet snail, or simply opt to care for a brown garden snail you find outside.

 Lu XT, Gu QY, Limpanont Y, et al. Snail-borne parasitic diseases: an update on global epidemiological distribution, transmission interruption and control methods.
 Infect Dis Poverty.
 2018;7(1):28.
 Published 2018 Apr 9. doi:10.1186/s40249-018-0414-7